msg-systems/jpowermonitor/README.md

 This library includes an extension for measuring unit tests, as well as a Java agent for measuring any Java application.
 The Java agent collects the activity of the application to be measured at regular, configurable intervals.
 The agent takes into account the power consumption provided by the configured measurement tool.
 The CPU usage of the program and the current power consumption are aggregated to energy consumption per method over runtime and written into a CSV file.
-The result of the measurement is the energy consumption in watt hours or joule.
+The result of the measurement is the energy consumption in watt-hours or joule.

 ### Quick Start
 - Install and configure Tool __Libre Hardware Monitor__: https://github.com/LibreHardwareMonitor/LibreHardwareMonitor